 A light to the blind

 When he landed at Kinsale that day King James’ chances of success looked reasonable.
-He had a well-trained and well-armed force with him and the promise of substantial aid in his endeavour from the Catholics of Ireland.
+He had a well-trained and well-armed force with him and the promise of substantial aid from the Catholics of Ireland in his endeavour.
 If he could drive the Protestant armies out of Ireland then he could look forward to at least regaining one of the Kingdoms of his Realm that he considered his own by right of Succession.